by Richard Bejtlich

 About the Author

-Richard Bejtlich is Chief Security Officer at Mandiant and was previously Director of Incident Response for General Electric, where he built and led the 40-member GE Computer Incident Response Team (GE-CIRT).
+Richard Bejtlich is Chief Security Strategist at FireEye, and was formerly Chief Security Officer at Mandiant.
+He also served as Director of Incident Response for General Electric, where he built and led the 40-member GE Computer Incident Response Team (GE-CIRT).
 He is a graduate of Harvard University and the United States Air Force Academy.
-Bejtlich’s previous works include The Tao of Network Security Monitoring, Extrusion Detection, and Real Digital Forensics (all from Addison-Wesley).
-He writes on his blog (taosecurity.blogspot.com) and on Twitter as @taosecurity
+His previous works include The Tao of Network Security Monitoring, Extrusion Detection, and Real Digital Forensics (all from Addison-Wesley).
+He blogs (taosecurity.blogspot.com) and writes on Twitter as @taosecurity.